Mercedes-Benz Car Insurance Costs for (August 2025)

 Minimum coverage

-Mercury offers the cheapest minimum coverage auto insurance for Mercedes-Benz, with an average rate of $43 per month.
+Mercury offers the lowest-cost minimum coverage auto insurance for Mercedes-Benz, with an average rate of $45 per month.

 These are the most cost-effective insurance companies for minimum coverage for a Mercedes-Benz, according to Jerry’s analysis.